 5. Like it did last month, Dubai International Airport (DXB) is still in second place with 4.9 million seats.
 The gap between first and second place is slightly more than 0.5 million seats (11%).
 OAG

-6. With 4.6 million seats and a 6% daily increase over the previous month, Dallas Fort Worth International Airport (DFW) has risen to the rank of third busiest airport this month.
+6. With 4.6 million seats and a 6% daily increase over the previous month, Dallas Fort Worth International Airport (DFW) has risen to the rank of the third busiest airport this month.
 OAG

 7. With 4.9 million seats and a 1% capacity increase from the previous month, Dubai International Airport (DXB) is still the busiest airport in the world as of June 2024.
 OAG